1. Vaping is just as bad as smoking

 The formaldehyde scare came from a letter to the New England Journal of Medicine from the authors of a study at Portland State University in which some cheap top-coil clearomizers were overheated to the point where they burned off the liquid and delivered unvapeable dry hits.
 Their conclusions have been soundly debunked — including in this recent study by Dr. Konstantinos Farsalinos.

 We breathe and eat chemicals every day, but most of them don’t affect us.
 It’s true that there are a lot of scary-sounding chemicals in vapor, but they’re present in tiny concentrations.
 Everything we eat, drink, or breathe has chemicals that might be risky to consume in large quantities.
 But we don’t consume them in large quantities.

 The Royal College of Physicians agrees.
 In its comprehensive review of e-cigarette science, the College concluded, “In normal conditions of use, toxin levels in inhaled e-cigarette vapour are probably well below prescribed threshold limit values for occupational exposure, in which case significant long-term harm is unlikely.”

-8. Big Tobacco invented e-cigarettes and owns most of the vapor industry
+4. Big Tobacco invented e-cigarettes and owns the vapor industry

 E-cigarettes were developed and first sold by a Chinese pharmacist named Hon Lik.
 The products made it to U.S. shores in 2007.
 Five years later, in 2012, American cigalike manufacturer Blu was purchased by tobacco company Lorillard.
 That was the first involvement of the tobacco industry in the sales of vapor products.